LOOPS ⋅ Frequently Asked Questions

 Tier 2 – post-edited machine translation

-Tier 2 translations are more cost-effective than tier 1, as the basic translation work is done automatically, and when a high-quality machine translation engine is used, the majority of translation units (sentences) will require little or no editing.
+Tier 2 translations are more cost-effective than tier 1, as the basic translation work is done automatically.
+When a high-quality machine translation engine is used, the majority of translation units (sentences) will require little or no editing.

 Tier 3 – user-side machine translation

 Tier 3 translations are the most cost-effective approach because the translations are essentially free.
-In other words: the cost of the machine translation is covered by an agreement between the browser vendor and the machine translation engine provider.
-However, as there is no human subject matter expert or reviewer involved, errors and ambiguities are more likely.
+In other words: The cost of the machine translation is covered by an agreement between the browser vendor and the machine translation engine provider.
+However, as there is no human subject matter expert or reviewer involved, errors and ambiguities in the translation are more likely.

 4. Accessibility